stsiwo/database_concept/README.md

 ## index (with MySQL):
 	- goal: to find data from a tables quickly. without index, you need to find the data from the beginning.
 	- analogy: indeces on a book
+	- trade off between reading (SELECT) and writing (INSERT, UPDATE, DELETE). adding an index makes the reading faster and makes writing slower and vice versa. this is because index are used to speed up the reading. when the writing, it requires the engine to modify the index table too so that's why adding index makes the writing slower.

 ### clustered index:
 	- only one clustered index per table